From the mainstream media to the world of weightlifting, public opinion of carbohydrates seems to be in a state of constant flux.

-Many of us have been trained to avoid or to try and significantly limit carbs because carbs are sugar, and sugar makes you fat, and fat is bad…right
+Many of us have been trained to avoid or to try and significantly limit carbs because carbs are sugar, and sugar makes you fat, and fat is bad…right?

 How Much Carbs are Necessary?

-Most people would agree that making carbohydrates 50% of your daily calorie intake is a good rule of thumb, and has been proven an effective ratio as part of a bodybuilding diet.
+Most people would agree that making carbohydrates around 50% of your daily calorie intake is a good rule of thumb, and has been proven an effective ratio as part of a bodybuilding diet.

 Let’s say you need to consume 3,000 calories per day to build muscle.
 If carbohydrates make up 50% of your diet, you will need to consume 1,500 calories worth of carbohydrates.
 At 4 calories per gram, 1,500 divided by 4 would equal about 375 grams of carbohydrates every day.

-Your own caloric intake will vary a lot based on your own personal goal and BMR.
+Your own caloric intake will vary a lot based on your own personal goal, and BMR.
 If you are bulking, you will need to consume between 300-500 calories above your maintenance level.